Disinfecting coronavirus (TN44)23 November 2020

 Suitable disinfectants for viral and bacterial inactivation in swimming pool setting

 In a pool setting disinfection comes in a number of forms.

-- Sodium hypochlorite is a chemical compound with the formulae NaOCl or NaClO.
+- Sodium hypochlorite is a chemical compound with the formula NaOCl or NaClO.
 Sodium hypochlorite solutions are clear, greenish to yellow liquids with an odour of chlorine.
-Swimming pool grade sodium hypochlorite solution has a chlorine concentration of between 10 and 14 per cent weight for weight.
+Swimming pool grade sodium hypochlorite solution has a chlorine concentration of between 10 and 14% weight for weight.

 - Calcium hypochlorite is an inorganic compound with the formula Ca(ClO)2.
 It is a relatively stable, usually white solid.
 It smells strongly of chlorine, owing to its slow decomposition in moist air.
-There are various compositions, each with different concentration of calcium hypochlorite, but up to 78 per cent available chlorine.
+There are various compositions, each with different concentration of calcium hypochlorite, but up to 78% available chlorine.

 - Household bleach is a water solution of sodium hypochlorite.
-Common household laundry bleach (unthickened / without gel added), used to whiten and disinfect laundry, is typically five per cent chlorine.
+Common household laundry bleach (unthickened / without gel added), used to whiten and disinfect laundry, is typically 5% chlorine.
 As a surface disinfectant, chlorine bleach is approved for use in safe food production.
 It is also used to help prevent the spread of infections in homes, hospitals, nursing homes, schools and day care facilities.

 - Ethyl or isopropyl alcohol (ethanol and isopropanol) is used in medical wipes and most commonly in antibacterial hand sanitiser gels for their bactericidal and anti-fungal effects.
 They are effective in inactivating COVID-19.
-Ethanol should be at least 60 per cent by volume and iso-propanol at least 70 per cent by volume.
+Ethanol should be at least 60% by volume and iso-propanol at least 70% by volume.
 More information on this can be found here.

 - Other forms of disinfection